lucyvieira3/lucyvieira3/README.md

 🤓 About Me

-📊 I'm currently as a data analyst at Yellow & Lavender.
+📊 I'm currently a data analyst at Yellow & Lavender.

 📈 My degree is in business administration.